 Physical coffee trade last week remained thin and is likely to remain so, until early next month and post the summer holiday season, while there really is very little in the way of striking fundamental news in terms of longer term supply coming to the markets.
 Thus, with little in the way of any threat to longer term coffee supply coming to the fore for the present, one finds it difficult to speculate upon medium terms direction for the markets.
 With most players now focused upon and awaiting the start of the spring and summer rain season in Brazil, at the end of September.

-The September to September contracts arbitrage between the London and New York markets widened yesterday, to register at 56.98 usc/Lb., while this equates to a 42.65% price discount for the London robusta coffee market.
-This arbitrage remaining relatively attractive to roasters in comparison to arabica coffee prices, continues to inspire support for the robusta coffee sector of the industry.
+The November to December contracts arbitrage between the London and New York markets narrowed on Friday, to register this at 47.10 usc/Lb., while this equates to a 32.74% price discount for the London Robusta coffee market.

-The Certified washed Arabica coffee stocks held against the New York exchange were seen to decrease by 11,601 bags yesterday; to register these stocks at 1,304,508 bags.
-There was an increase in the number of bags pending grading for this exchange, of 9,823 bags; to register these pending grading stocks at 22,023 bags on the day.
+The Certified washed Arabica coffee stocks held against the New York exchange were seen to increase by 10,450 bags on Friday; to register these stocks at 1,585,419 bags.
+There were meanwhile a smaller in number 586 bags increase to the number of bags pending grading for this exchange; to register these pending grading stocks at 101,862 bags.